nineff/grayness/README.md

   ```

-- `convert(imagebytes)`: used to display filetypes not directly supported by typst such as WebP by converting to PNG internally
+- `convert(imagebytes)`: used to display filetypes not directly supported by typst such as WebP by converting to PNG internally.

   Supported filetypes:
   - Bmp
   - Dds